DataDog/documentation/content/en/real_user_monitoring/guide/sampling-browser-plans.md

 {{< img src="real_user_monitoring/browser/example-initialization-snippet.mp4" alt="Example initialization snippet for a browser application with custom percentages" video="true" width="100%" >}}

-If you set `sampleRate` to 60 and `sessionReplaySampleRate` to 50, 40% of sessions are dropped, 30% of sessions are collected as Browser RUM, and 30% of sessions are collected as Browser RUM & Session Replay.
+If you set `sessionSampleRate` to 60 and `sessionReplaySampleRate` to 50, 40% of sessions are dropped, 30% of sessions are collected as Browser RUM, and 30% of sessions are collected as Browser RUM & Session Replay.

 <details open>
   <summary>Latest version</summary>